torchnyu/blog/_drafts/2020-11-03-whats-wrong.md

 should require 8 hours of studying per day.
 Take breaks, do fun stuff and figure out a way to study efficiently.

+*When are you devoting time to this class?*

 The time distribution is also important.
 If you're devoting 10 hours a week, but these 10 hours are all on the day before the problem set is due, then you're not using your time effectively.
 Lots of courses work better if you distribute the work throughout the week.
 You can think about problem sets for a few days.
 You can use spaced repetition for your foreign language vocab.

+With programming tasks, you should start them almost immediately.
+Programming requires a certain amount of downtime for mulling over the code.
+You can't do that if you're rushing at the last minute.

+*How are you studying?*

+A lot of students never learn effective studying habits.
+I certainly don't have perfect habits.

+If you're studying for a test, do problems.
+You can read and watch all you want, but ultimately simulating the actual test is the only way to determine that you're doing things correctly.

+When you do problems, don't look at the answer when you get stuck.
+You won't have an answer key on the test.

+Aim to hit all of the major topics.
+I often make the mistake of trying to study in depth and only making it through the first fraction of the course.
+Get through the entire course at a shallow level, then go back for more info later.

 *Is this a professor issue?*